Gen-AI-In-Software-Development/List-Of-Units/Unit00-Overview/README.md

 <img src="images/CopilotVennDiagram.png" width="400"/>

-# Notes
+# Quotes

-Software development involves specifying, designing, programming, documenting, testing, and maintaining applications.

-In this repository, we will experiment with how Copilot might assist in the software development process.

-Always keep in mind: "A fool with a tool is still a fool." - Grady Booch
+"A fool with a tool is still a fool." - Grady Booch

 AI pioneer and ACM A.M.
 Turing Award laureate Yann LeCun says some experts are exaggerating AI's power and risks.
 LeCun believes today’s AI models lack the intelligence of pets.
 When an OpenAI researcher stressed the need to control ultra-intelligent AI, LeCun responded, “It seems to me that before ‘urgently figuring out how to control AI systems much smarter than us’ we need to have the beginning of a hint of a design for a system smarter than a house cat."